Common hooks

 Discard all other fields except for the given fields from the query params.

-• Used as a before hook.
+- Used as a

-• Field names support dot notation.
+hook. - Field names support dot notation.

-• Supports multiple data items, including paginated find.
+- Supports multiple data items, including paginated

 const hooks = require('feathers-hooks-common');